Chiral SO(4) spin-valley density wave and degenerate topological superconductivity in magic-angle-twisted bilayer-graphene: Introduction

-The fact that the SDW and CDW orders are degenerate at the exactly SU(2)$_K\times$SU(2)$_{K^\prime}$-symmetric point with $J_H=0$ doesn't necessitate that only one of them is the candidate for a tiny $J_H$.
+The fact that the SDW and VDW orders are degenerate at the exactly SU(2)$_K\times$SU(2)$_{K^\prime}$-symmetric point with $J_H=0$ doesn't necessitate that only one of them is the candidate for a tiny $J_H$.
 Actually, the two orders can generally be mixed to lower the ground-state energy in any case.
 The right procedure for the identification of the ground-state DW orders for different $J_H$ is as follow.
-Firstly, we should identify the energetically minimized mixing manner between the SDW and CDW at the symmetric point with $J_H=0$.
-Note that the mixing manner thus obtained is not unique, as the spontaneous breaking of the SU(2)$_K\times$SU(2)$_{K^\prime}$ symmetry always leads to gapless Goldstone modes which can rotate one ground state to numerous other degenerate ones, which form a ground-state set.
-Then the realistic tiny $J_H$-term sets in, which serves like a perturbative symmetry-breaking field and will select its favorite states from this set.
-These favorite states form the ground states for nonzero $J_H$.
-Note that the $D_3$ symmetry plays an important role in this procedure: it will introduce three times as many states to participate in the mixing, which will fundamentally change the obtained ground states.
+Firstly, we should identify the energetically minimized mixing manner between the SDW and VDW at the symmetric point with $J_H=0$.
+Note that the mixing manner thus obtained is not unique, as the spontaneous breaking of the SU(2)$_K\times$SU(2)$_{K^\prime}$ symmetry always leads to gapless Goldstone modes which can rotate one ground state to numerous other degenerate ones, forming a ground-state subspace.
+Then the realistic tiny $J_H$-term sets in, which serves as a perturbative symmetry-breaking field and will select its favorite states from this subspace.
+These states form the ground states for nonzero $J_H$.
+Note that the $D_3$ symmetry plays an important role in this procedure: it will introduce three times as many states to participate in the mixing, which fundamentally changes the ground state.
 The ground state thus obtained turns out to be fundamentally different from the intuitively conjectured one in Ref.~\cite{LiangFu,VishwanathYou}.